 Dice towers go a long way to help ensure a consistent and random roll every time.
 If you don’t trust yourself to make a quality roll, dice towers can take the pressure off.
 Oh, and they look pretty cool, too.
 Here’s to never rolling a Nat 1 again.

 - C4Labs: If fancy towers aren’t your thing, go ahead and keep it simple with a basic dice tower and tray set for less than half the cost of these other options?
 This tower has a clear design, so you can still see your dice as it tumbles.
-It also has an attached landing area at the base to stop your dice from flying across the table, plus it comes in different colors.
+It also has an attached landing tray at the base to stop your dice from flying across the table, plus it comes in different colors.